"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Sanjeev S Patil, Dr. AM Manjunatha, Dr. Kumara Swamy.
 Women’s Judo in women’s higher education and prevention and management of injuries in Judo.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 69-72.
+Int J Phys Educ Sports Health 2016;3(3):69-72.